nima-mehr/InterestCalculator/README.md

 # InterestCalculator
-It was my web development essentials course final project. <br>
+It was my final project for web development IBM course. <br>